lo-zed/zynapse/README.md

 ### Run simulation

 Invoking `$ ./sim_frey`, or `$ mpirun -n 2 sim_frey` for example,
-will run generate an input raster and run the simulation of a weak tetanus (WTET) with a total time of one hour.
+will generate an input raster and run the simulation of a weak tetanus (WTET) with a total time of one hour.
 For other options run a simulation with the flag `-h` or `--help`.

 ### Plot the result